torpedo-t/orm-video-review-building-a-metaprogrammed-abstract-orm/README.md

 Any other comments or feedback you have?
 Raise an issue and let us know.
 <p class='util--hide'>View <a href='https://learn.co/lessons/orm-video-review-building-a-metaprogrammed-abstract-orm'>ORM Video Review: Building a Metaprogrammed Abstract ORM</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/orm-video-review-building-a-metaprogrammed-abstract-orm'>Video Review: Building a Metaprogrammed Abstract ORM</a> on Learn.co and start learning to code for free.</p>